avanturation/InstagramDL/README.md

 It will be used only in grabbing cookies, which is used in querying Instagram GraphQL API.

-**We do not take your credentials, and honestly we do not want to know about.**
+**We do not take your credentials, and honestly we do not want to know.**

 ### Download only a post
 ```bash